Charles I. Jones

-Charles "Chad" Irving Jones is STANCO 25 Professor of Economics at Stanford University.
+Charles "Chad" Irving Jones is an American economist who has served as the STANCO 25 Professor of Economics at Stanford University since 2009.
 He studies growth theory and economic development.
+He was elected to the American Academy of Arts and Sciences in 2019, and as a Fellow of the Econometric Society in 2020.

 Education

 Jones earned his AB from Harvard University in 1989 and his PhD in economics from the Massachusetts Institute of Technology in 1993.